antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

     executable).

-In a way, RPython's jitcodes are equivalent to CPython's microops, as they are a low-level represenation of the logic of each opcode.
+In a way, RPython's jitcodes are equivalent to CPython's microops, as they are a low-level representation of the logic of each opcode.

 When the interpreter detects a hot loop, it enters **trace recording** mode, which is essentially an interpreter which executes the jitcodes: the result is